druleton/druleton/README.md

 - [`bin/coder`][link-command-coder] : Run code inspections using the
   drupal/coder standards.

-[See skeleton documentation][link-documentation].
+[See druleton documentation][link-documentation].

 ## Configuration
-The drupal-skeleton requires a minimal configuration to get started.
+Druleton requires a minimal configuration to get started.

-[See skeleton configuration documentation][link-config].
+[See druleton configuration documentation][link-config].